onurcangnc/ctf_writeups/TryHackMe/Lianyu/Lianyu.md

 ![[TryHackMe/Lianyu/images/4.png]]

-As you can see, I did not have such application instances on ports `8080` and `443` respectively.
+As you can see, there are no applications running on ports `8080` and `443`.

-`Wappalayzer` just showed the web server software.
+`Wappalyzer` only identified the web server software.

 ![[TryHackMe/Lianyu/images/5.png]]

-There were nothing interesting on `Page Source` ,so let me move on `automated reconnaissance`.
-After I used `common.txt` located on `dirb` directory I decided to use `directory-list-medium-2.3-medium.txt` then it gave me just one endpoint on our web application.
+Since there was nothing interesting in the page source, I moved on to automated reconnaissance.
+After running `common.txt` from the dirb directory, I decided to use `directory-list-2.3-medium.txt`, which revealed only one endpoint in the web application:

 ```
 dirsearch -u http://lianyu.thm -w/usr/share/wordlists/SecLists/Discovery/Web-Content/directory-list-2.3-medium. txt
 ```

 ![[TryHackMe/Lianyu/images/6.png]]
-I also applied extended fuzzing especially on `island` endpoint ,so applying `directory-list-2.3-medium.txt` was suitable.
-I highly recommend you to select `dirsearch` when you need fast fuzzing sessions.
+I also applied extended fuzzing on the `/island` endpoint.
+Using `directory-list-2.3-medium.txt` was a good choice.
+I highly recommend `dirsearch` for fast fuzzing sessions.

-Since I was in `Bilkent Network`, it did not allow me to use all payloads in `directory-list-2.3-medium.txt`.
-As you can see below, tool seems to be bugged.
+However, since I was on the Bilkent Network, I could not use all the payloads in `directory-list-2.3-medium.txt`.
+The tool appeared to have some bugs, as shown below.

 ![[TryHackMe/Lianyu/images/7.png]]

-I switched on `2100` endpoint direction.
-This is what HTML rendered:
+Next, I switched to the `2100` endpoint.
+This is what the HTML rendered:

 ![[TryHackMe/Lianyu/images/8.png]]

-`HTML` source file indicates such an extension `.ticket`.
-I should find a way to fuzz both `2100` endpoint and specific extension called `.ticket`.
-Checking `-h` parameter or `man` is a great method to get parameters with specific purpose.
+The HTML source indicated an extension `.ticket`.
+I needed to fuzz both the `2100` endpoint and the `.ticket` extension.
+Using the `-h` parameter did not help much, so I checked the `manual pages` and found the appropriate parameter for handling extensions.

-`-h` parameter was complicated to find necessary information about `extension` utility.
-That's why, I directly opened `manual pages` and found extension specific parameter.

 ![[TryHackMe/Lianyu/images/10.png]]

-By using `-e` parameter we can achieve `.ticket` extension files.
+By using the `-e` parameter, we can target `.ticket` extension files.

 ![[TryHackMe/Lianyu/images/9.png]]

-`Dirsearch` did not find anything ,so I shifted through B plan, `gobuster`.
-You must be patient to get results on `fuzzing` phases.
+Even though `Dirsearch` didn’t find anything, I switched to my B plan, which was `Gobuster`.
+Remember to be patient during fuzzing phases !

 ### Dirsearch Result:
 ![[TryHackMe/Lianyu/images/12.png]]